Pros and Cons of Home Additions: Is It the Right Move for You?

 Here’s something most people don’t think about: If your home becomes the biggest or fanciest on the block, you may not see the full value back when it’s time to sell.
 It’s smart to look at what other homes in your area are worth before going all-in.

-If your home just isn’t working for your lifestyle anymore, but you love everything else about it, a home addition could be the perfect solution.
+Whether your home just isn’t working for your lifestyle anymore, but you love everything else about it, a home addition could be the perfect solution.
 You get more space, more comfort, and more function, all without leaving the place you’ve built memories in.

 But it’s not something to rush into.
 Consider the investment, prepare for a bit of chaos, and make sure your plans are realistic for your budget and your neighborhood.